List of Primeval characters: Oliver Leek

 Oliver Leek was the main antagonist of the second series.
 He is played by Karl Theobald.

 Leek works for the ARC (Anomaly Research Centre) which investigates time anomalies and stops creatures of the past and future from coming through them.

 When Helen (Juliet Aubrey) and Nick Cutter (Douglas Henshall) went to the Permian in episode 1.6, on their return the timeline had changed, Leek had replaced Claudia Brown (Lucy Brown) as James Lester's (Ben Miller) assistant.

 According to the official Primeval website, Leek is "slightly nerdy, intelligent and eager to please".
 He went as far as buying suits from exactly the same tailor as Lester, a feeble attempt to impress his boss.
-At school Leek was overlooked and the last picked at sports.
+At school Leek was overlooked and the last picked for sports.
 As an adult, he goes to the same restaurant every morning and eats at the same table, while the waiter still fails to recognise him.
 Apparently he is 33 years old, 170 cm (5 ft, 8 in) tall, and was born in Birmingham.

 According to the website "There is more to Leek than meets the eye", pointing towards a sinister side of him.
 This sinister side is first shown in episodes 2.3 and 2.4, where he appears to be employing at least two individuals – a mysterious cleaner (Tim Faraday) and Caroline Steel (Naomi Bentley) – to follow the team and find out as much as they can.
 He also appears to be consorting with Helen who seems to have placed her trust in him for some objective.
 In episode 2.6 it is revealed that Leek is overseeing a private menagerie of animals, to establish a powerful place for himself in the future.
 Caroline eventually steals Rex, who is then used as bait to lure Cutter's team to Leek's secret facility.

 Leek is highly adept at manipulating people, seeming very much in control in episode 2.7, and is able to use this ability to engineer situations to his own advantage.
 In addition, although Cutter realises early in series two that there is a traitor within the ARC, Leek manages to avoid suspicion until he chooses to reveal himself in episode 2.6, having set an elaborate trap for the team based on his knowledge of Connor Temple's (Andrew-Lee Potts) working methods.
 He seems to dislike taking orders, and reminds Helen that he is in charge multiple times throughout episode 2.7.